kevinolega/callcentertrainingtips/_posts/2019-08-12-media-sucks.md

 Thinking in English helps increase the speed and spontaneity of your words in a conversation.

-But I’m Afraid, I’ll Get Embarrassed Or Laughed At… It’s a weakness you will have to voluntarily face.
+## But I’m Afraid, I’ll Get Embarrassed Or Laughed At…

+It’s a weakness you will have to voluntarily face.

 At the end of the year, a minimum wage job gets a person 119k/year

-A regular call center gig pays 240k/year.
+A regular call center job pays 240k/year.

-And an experienced agent can earn 390k/year.
+And an experienced call center agent can earn 390k/year.

 So all the suffering is worth facing.